 Background

-There are controversies regarding the role of beta 2 microglobulin (b2-m) in IBD.
+There are controversies regarding the role of beta 2 microglobulin (b2-m) in inflammatory bowel disease (IBD)..
 In this study we examined b2-m serum levels in patients suffering from the disease to assess its extent, and the possible correlation between serum levels and disease activity.

 Research frontier

-There is currently increasing interest in research focused on new, more effective, non-invasive biochemical markers for evaluating endoscopic activity in patients with inflammatory bowel disease (IBD).
+There is currently increasing interest in research focused on new, more effective, non-invasive biochemical markers for evaluating endoscopic activity in patients with IBD.
 This study analyzes the association between b2-m levels and disease activity in IBD patients.

 Innovations and breakthroughs